morrownr/8821au-20210708/README.md

 Note: Posting this driver is not a recommendation for Linux users to buy USB WiFi adapters based on the Realtek chipsets supported by this driver.
-Realtek out-of-kernel wifi drivers, such as this one, are not Linux Wireless Standards compliant and appear to be designed to be used by skilled programmers producing products such as embedded systems.
+Realtek out-of-kernel WiFi drivers, such as this one, are not Linux Wireless Standards compliant and appear to be designed to be used by skilled programmers producing products such as embedded systems.
 Users of desktop and server distros such as Ubuntu, Debian, Manjaro, Fedora, Raspberry Pi OS